laisgrossel/laisgrossel.github.io/_outreach/Ernst_Haeckel_out.md

 date: 2021-07-04
 ---

-[Article](https://www.uninter.com/noticias/ernst-haeckel-o-biologo-e-naturalista-que-ajudou-a-entender-a-evolucao-humana) published after invited talk by the Geosciences College of Education of the International Universitary Center - UNINTER" (in portuguese)
+[Article](https://www.uninter.com/noticias/ernst-haeckel-o-biologo-e-naturalista-que-ajudou-a-entender-a-evolucao-humana) published after invited talk by the Geosciences College of Education of the International Universitary Center - UNINTER (in portuguese)